leftwinger10/EnglishTopicModel/README.md

 ### Dataset
 The dataset used is taken from Kaggle and can be found [here](https://www.kaggle.com/jrobischon/wikipedia-movie-plots).

+### Preprocess dataset
+The dataset is required to be preprocessed.
+This is done through the python script present [here](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_lda_bow.py).
+This outputs a gensim lda2bow which is assigns every word in the dataset a probability distribution value.<br>
+Probabilty distribution value between two plots can be found using Jensen Shannon Divergence.

 ### Method to get recommendations
 I have created two different methods to get recommendations.
 The CSV method is computationaly very heavy, so that's not recommended unless being used for production.